Chukkappam & Mutton Roast

 How to prepare Chukkappam & Mutton Roast?

-2. Add shallots and sauté it.
+2. Add shallots and sauté them.

 4. Allow the water to boil.